 - The GuitArchitect’s Guide To Symmetrical Twelve-Tone Patterns

-Scott is endorsed by FnH Guitars.
-He uses D’Addario strings, Planet Waves accessories, Scuffham Amps and Line 6 gear.
+Scott uses D’Addario strings, Planet Waves accessories, Yamaha guitars and amplifiers, Positive Grid software, ZT Amps, Scuffham Amps, and Line 6 gear.

-In addition to his posts on GuitArchitecture, he had a lesson in the 2010 Holiday issue of Guitar Player Magazine, and has also had articles posted on Guitar Salon International, Live4Guitar and has a regular interview series on Guitar-Muse.com.
+In addition to his posts on GuitArchitecture, he had a mini-lesson published in the 2010 Holiday issue of Guitar Player Magazine, and has also had articles posted on Guitar Salon International, Live4Guitar , was interviewed for Publishers Weekly and had an musician and builder interview series (and gear reviews) on Guitar-Muse.com.